 24. Blackwell, the Arts & Crafts House

-Overlooking Windermere, Blackwell is a Grade I listed building that is a masterpiece of Arts & Crafts design.
+Overlooking Windermere, Blackwell is a Grade I-listed building that is a masterpiece of Arts and Crafts design.

 25. Tarn Hows

 This pretty tarn offers an easy, accessible walk that takes in some of the gorgeous scenery of the South Lakes.

 26. Bridge House, Ambleside